 The large hill behind the 7 temples is actually the unexcavated South Acropolis.

 Temple V – 650 AD

-Temple V is unusual for the Tikal ruins so be sure to visit it when exploring Tikal without a tour.
+Temple V is unusual so be sure not to miss it.

 Measuring 57 meters high and having rounded corners, it was also built entirely during one period of construction.

-Only half of Temple V is restored, but it is our personal favorite at Tikal.
+Only half of Temple V is restored, but it is our personal favorite.

 The Grand Plaza features Temples I and II, and both the Central and North Acropolises.

-This is the best restored section of Tikal, and the highlight of visiting Tikal without a tour.
+This is the best restored section of Tikal.

 #1.
 Temple I – 700 AD